 7:00pm GMT - Close of day one

 Sessions will take place live during the 2 day event.
 All content will be published on demand shortly after the live broadcast.
+This conference has been sponsored by pharmaceutical companies.

 8:00am GMT - Registration